maphew/zadam-trilium-wiki/Synchronization.md

 Once the sync is finished, you'll be automatically redirected to the Trilium application.

+## Proxy setup

+Two different setups are supported:

+* you can explicitly set proxy server to be used in Options / Sync.
+Only unauthenticated proxy servers are currently supported.
+* if no proxy server is explicitly configured, then Trilium will use system proxy settings

 ## Conflict resolution

 You can sometimes encounter a situation where you edit same note in multiple instances before the note changes are synchronized.